 Suspension of service

 A demonstrated pattern of no-shows (late cancellations of unneeded rides, not present or ready to board when LIFT vehicle arrives) is seriously disruptive to LIFT service.
-Three or more no-shows in any 30-day period are considered grounds for service suspension.
+Three or more no-shows in any 30-day period may prompt a review, and should the number of no-shows within the control of the rider represent ten percent (10%) or more of scheduled trips, it may be considered grounds for service suspension.
 Also, a demonstrated pattern of violent, seriously disruptive or illegal conduct will result in a suspension of service.

 Service suspensions for a pattern of behavior generally are imposed for a specified length of time, and only after the customer has been previously warned.
 The suspension will begin on a specific date, after the customer has been informed in writing of the pending suspension and the basis for it, and has had an opportunity to present information relevant to the pending suspension.